silogen/docs/docs/login.md

 ```{tags} login, keycloak
 ```

-# Login to the platform
+# Login to the Platform

 Users log in to the platform at their dedicated URL address, for example, `your-domain.ai`.
 Entering the address in your browser's address bar takes you to the login page.
 The page has a button called "Sign in with Keycloak," which takes you to the authentication service.